yonasBSD/knightwatch/README.md

 ### Capabilities

-The bot sends push notifications for all process events:
+The bot sends push notifications for all process events when tracking at least one process:

 - 🟢 **Initial snapshot** — root and children when tracking begins
 - 🆕 **Children appeared** — new child processes detected